Network Valuation in Financial Systems

-where $\mathbb{V}_i^e: \mathbb{R} \to [0, 1]$ is a valuation function.
-In the remainder of this paper we mostly focus on examples in which the valuation function of external assets has the form \eqref{eq:val_ext} and in which the valuation function of interbank assets depends on the equity of the borrower, i.e.\ $\mathbb{V}_{ij}(\mathbf{E} | \ldots) = \mathbb{V}_{ij}(E_j | \ldots)$.
-However, we point out that all the results that we derive still hold in the more general case in which the valuation functions depend on all the equities.
+In this section we will introduce a precise definition of valuation function that will allow us to prove general results that hold regardless of their specific functional form.
+Those results, derived in section \ref{sec:main_results}, will not rely on any further assumption.
+In section \ref{sec:ex-ante} we will derive a specific set of valuation functions and we will discuss its economic meaning in detail.
+As anticipated, the information used by banks to perform the valuation depends on the specific valuation model.
+For example, for the interbank valuation functions derived in section \ref{sec:ex-ante}, $\mathbf{O}'_i(t)$ will include external assets of $i$'s counterparties at time $t$, their volatilities, and distance to maturity $T - t$.

-Each bank will assess the value of its equity at time $t$ as the difference between the \emph{valuation} of its assets minus the value of its liabilities:
+In principle a valuation function can depend on the equities of all banks, but in almost all the examples that we will make their dependence on equities will be much simpler.
+Because external assets, by definition, are independent of any specific counterparty, in most cases external valuation functions will depend only on the equity of the bank performing the valuation, i.e.\ \eqref{eq:val_ext} will read $\mathbb{V}_i^e ( E_i(t) | \mathbf{O}_i^{e \prime}(t) )$.
+Analogously, because interbank valuation functions are meant to capture the credit risk of interbank assets, interbank valuation functions will depend only on the equity of the debtor, i.e.\ \eqref{eq:cptyvaluation} will read $\mathbb{V}_{ij} ( E_j(t) | \mathbf{O}'_i(t) )$.
+Nevertheless, the results that we prove in section \ref{sec:main_results} apply to the more general case in which valuation functions depend on the equities of any subset of banks.
+This motivates the following definition.